- Areas of Study

 - MOOC: Music Education in the 21st Century

-Participants will be working with the Tasmanian Symphony Orchestra, Sydney Philharmonia Choirs, Goldner String Quartet and percussionist Claire Edwardes in 2016 and 2017.
-This program is supported by Musica Viva Australia.
+Participants in the inaugural program in 2016-2017 worked with the Tasmanian Symphony Orchestra, Sydney Philharmonia Choirs, Goldner String Quartet and percussionist Claire Edwardes in 2016 and 2017.
+Clare Johnston, Ella Macens, Natalie Nicolas and Elizabeth Younan participated in the inaugural program set up by Professor Matthew Hindson AM during the Conservatorium’s centenary year.

 For further information, please contact: